ProtDos/Discord-Token-Onliner/README.md

 ## Usage
 1. Download the files
 2. Install the requirements
-3. Enter your tokens in tokens.txt
+3. Enter your tokens in `tokens.txt`
 4. Change text, type and status in `main.py` if you want
 5. run: `python3 main.py`
 6. Enjoy

 ## Warning
-This didn't get patched at this moment: 8/16/2022.
-If it did, please make an isuue.
+This didn't get patched at this moment: `8/16/2022`.
+If it did, please make an issue.
 Feel free to fork it and make pull requests.
 Your tokens won't get banned from discord at this time.
 This is no self bot, so it's NOT illigal to use.
 I still don't take any responsabilities for any damage.
 It's your choice to download and use the script.